incepter/react-async-states/README.md

 We bet on this structure to handle our use cases, in fact, it allows to:
 - have a snapshot of the last success
-- send anything to your promise imperatively via `executionArgs`
+- send anything at the `run`-time to your promise `executionArgs`
-- combining the two previous benefits, your reducer signature may be like `myReducer(currentSuccess, executionArgs)`.
+- combining the two previous benefits, a reducer signature may be like `myReducer(currentSuccess, executionArgs)`.
 There is a special export `createReducerPromise` that does exactly this.
 It allows you to write reducers and accept two arguments based on the arguments object.
+The reducer may be decorated with `immer`.
-- dynamic declarative arguments goes inside payload, and may be added as dependency to the subscription
+- dynamic declarative arguments go inside payload, and should be added dependencies to the subscription
 - bi-directional abort binding: you can abort from your promise and/or register a callback to be fired if the abort is by user action, or some unmount or dependency change.
-- `aborted` alerted, you can decide not to call a second fetch after the first resolves using this property.
+- `aborted` alerted, you can then decide not to call a second fetch after the first resolves using this property.
 - easy to remember state for incremental states (combined states, infinite lists...) via the `lastSuccess`

 So far, so good.